Alice Kyteler: Relationship values in Ireland

 Another potential motive was that Kyteler's personal needs were restrained due to patriarchal values in Ireland during her time.
 There were two approaches to marital laws in Ireland due to discrepancies between the Anglo-Normans and the Gaelic Irish.
 For both groups, there were limited reasons divorce or an annulment would be approved, which included the prolonged absence of one partner, breakage of a pre-marriage agreement or contract, and impotence, among others.
 It is possible that Kyteler wanted to leave her husbands but did not meet any of the annulment-worthy complaints, and so resorted to murder instead.

 Open displays of sexuality were highly scorned in medieval Ireland.
 It was considered sinful to take part in or even think of committing such acts, including masturbation.
 During the investigation of Kyteler's room, a pipe with ointment was found in her nightstand.
 It has been argued that this item was a dildo.
 This item being on Kyteler's nightstand suggests that she was comfortable going against the sexual standards of her time.
-It is possible that her husbands did not satisfy her in this way or approve of her sexuality, which may have led her to try to find a husband who would.